adambard/learnxinyminutes-docs/typescript.html.markdown

 function bigHorribleAlert(): void {
   alert("I'm a little annoying box!");
 }

+// Declaring a variable twice in the same scope results in an error. let myVar: int = 1;
+let myVar: int = 2; // Error
+myVar = 2; // OK

 // Functions are first class citizens, support the lambda "fat arrow" syntax and
 // use type inference